storj-archived/blog/content/post/community/join-the-next-storj-labs-town-hall-on-january-16.md

 * Progress we’ve made around building and testing the V3 network, upcoming milestones on the roadmap and release timelines
 * An overview of the [updated white paper ](https://storj.io/white-paper)
 * Farmer requirements for the V3 network
-* An in-action demo of the V3 network

 As always, if you have questions for Storj that you would like answered during the town hall, please send them to <mailto:ask@storj.io> and we’ll be sure to answer them during the Q&A portion of the meeting.